Access Denied

 Macros: 15g protein | 35g carbs | 12g fiber | 6g fat

-Plant-based power: Despite having 35g carbs, the exceptional 12g of fiber creates minimal blood sugar impact.
-Most people see stable glucose after this meal.
+Plant-based power: Despite having 35g carbs, the exceptional 12g of fiber can support a gentler post-meal glucose rise, though responses vary.

 Recipe 4: Turkey and Spinach Stuffed Bell Peppers (285 calories)